 The history of water puppetry is largely undocumented and disputed.
 The earliest known record of the art is the inscription on a stone slab located in Đọi Sơn Pagoda roughly 50km from Hanoi.
 The inscription describes the entertainment at the birthday part of a king in 1121CE: “A golden tortoise with three mountains on its shell was seen on the rippling surface of the water.
 It showed both its shell and four legs… the cavern’s entrance opened and fairies in the play appeared…Flocks of precious birds and herds of animals sang and danced…” This is a scene from The Legend of the Restored Sword, a popular narrative used in water puppet shows.

 Back in my warm seat of the Thang Long Water Puppet Theatre in Hanoi, I was charmed by the unique performance!
-The musicians seemed unenthusiastic and bored by the monotony of playing another show, for an audience with little or no understanding of the story.
-The orchestra reflected the lethargic crowd, and gave little energy in return.
-Although the traditional language, folklore and music are important to retain as part of the overall authenticity of the art, I feel that there could be a much greater appreciation generated by a providing the audience with a simple English and French translation of the story.
+Unfortunately, the musicians seemed unenthusiastic, even bored by the monotony of playing another show, for an audience with little or no understanding of the story.
+Although the traditional language, folklore and music are important to retain as part of the overall authenticity of the art, I feel that there could be a much greater appreciation generated by providing the audience with a simple English translation of the story.

 My personal appreciation for traditional Asian music is limited, however, I would absolutely recommend taking in the spectacle of Vietnamese water puppets at least once.
 While I couldn’t necessarily follow the story, the novelty of the show was captivating and an essential ingredient to discovering Vietnam.